 objFunc = 'scenario1.aero_post.CD'

-conWeights = [10]
+conWeights = [1e10, 10, 10, 1e2]

-The names used for the objective function (objFunc) and constraint function(s) (cons) must match the naming convention used in runScript.py. consWeights is an array containing the weight(s) for the constraint function(s).
+The names used for the objective function (objFunc) and constraint function(s) (cons) must match the naming convention used in runScript.py. conWeights is an array containing the weight(s) for the constraint function(s).
 A higher weight will strongly enforce the constraint, a lower weight will relax the constraint.
 The user should prescribe the weights according to how strict the constraint should be.
-The surrogate based optimization can handle multiple constraint functions but for this NACA0012 case, only one constraint function is needed.
-This is dissimilar to the gradient based optimizations for the NACA0012 airfoil; the surrogate based optimization for this case happens to naturally satisfy the thickness and volume constraints seen in the gradient based version of this case and hence those constraints are excluded in the current implementation.

-The consEqs is where the actual constraint function is defined.
-It is given as a string and must always be a function of x.
-Additionally, this should be defined as an equality constraint.
-Since we want to enforce that $C_{l} = 0.5$, we can rewrite this as $C_{l} - 0.5 = 0$ then replace $C_{l}$ with $x$ to get the constraint equation of $x - 0.5 = 0$.
+The surrogate based optimization can handle multiple constraint functions which are defined in consEqs.
+It is given as a string and must always use x for the variable.
+There are two types of constraints supported: equality constraints and inequality constraints.
+Inequality constraints should be typed out without modification.
+Equality constraints need to be rewritten as a function of x.
+For example, since we want to enforce that $C_{l} = 0.5$, we can rewrite this as $C_{l} - 0.5 = 0$ then replace $C_{l}$ with $x$ to get the constraint equation of $x - 0.5 = 0$.

 The last step before running the optimization is to define the surrogateOptions dictionary and pass the dictionary to the surrogateOptimization class: